chronos-tachyon/roxy/configuration.md

 If `path/to/dir` does _not_ begin with a `/`, one is automatically added for you.

-The optional `portName` (of the mandatory target string) names a port within the Finagle ServerSet data.
+The optional `portName` (of the mandatory endpoint string) names a port within the Finagle ServerSet data.

 The optional `balancer=<algo>` query parameter specifies the balancer algorithm to use.
 See [the "Balancer algorithms" heading](#balancer-algorithms).